wyrdbound/grimoire-context/README.md

 ## 📄 License

-This project is proprietary software.
-All rights reserved to The Wyrd one.

-No part of this software may be reproduced, distributed, or transmitted without prior written permission.
-See the [LICENSE](LICENSE) file for complete terms and conditions.

-For licensing inquiries, please contact: wyrdbound@proton.me
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 The Wyrd One

 ## 🤝 Contributing

-This is a private, proprietary project.
-Contributions are currently limited to authorized collaborators only.
+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate and follow the existing code style.

-If you're interested in collaborating or have questions about the project, please contact: wyrdbound@proton.me
+If you have questions about the project, please contact: wyrdbound@proton.me

 ## 🎯 Use Cases